ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/4_Animation.md

 # Animation

-Pong doesn't necessarily need animation, but since we're doing the extreme addition (and since this is a game maker course first), let's try adding some animation
+Pong doesn't necessarily need animation, but since we're doing the extreme addition (and since this is a Game Maker course first), let's try adding some animation

 ## Animate ball